jhenilparihar/AI-Hand-Control-Mouse/README.md

 - MediaPipe pipeline model to detect hand and track hand landmark in frame.
 - Pyautogui to control mouse

-= Index and Middle finger : left click (If distance between Index finger and Middle Finger is short then it left click).
+1. Index and Middle finger : left click (If distance between Index finger and Middle Finger is short then it left click).

-= Thumb : double click (close thumb for double click).
+2. Thumb : double click (close thumb for double click).

-= Index Finger : Right click (close index finger for right click Note:Thumb should also be close).
+3. Index Finger : Right click (close index finger for right click Note:Thumb should also be close).

-Adjust the smoothness of mouse using smoothening parameter.
+##### Adjust the smoothness of mouse using smoothening parameter.

+#### Please star this repository of you like.